alkhe/fluxette/README.md

 ## API

 ### new Flux(stores)
-The `fluxette` constructor takes a single Store, an object with keys mapping to Stores, an array of Stores, or a mixture the latter.
+The `fluxette` constructor takes a single Store, an object with keys mapping to Stores, an array of Stores, or a mixture of the latter.

 ```js
 const flux = new Flux({